IBM/ibm-quarkus-ai-langchain4j-workshop/docs/docs/index.md

-# IBM Enterprise Build of Quarkus AI Hands-on Lab: Agents, MCP, and Gen AI
+# Quarkus AI with LangChain4j Hands-on Lab: Agents, MCP, and Gen AI

-Welcome to the IBM Enterprise Build of Quarkus AI Hands-on Lab!
+Welcome to the Quarkus AI with LangChain4j Hands-on Lab!
 This workshop will guide you through building **AI-infused applications** and **agentic systems** using **IBM Enterprise Build of Quarkus** and LangChain4j.

 You will learn how to: